-The interior design will blend natural light, wood, stone and warm colours with the centre's unique environment and site history.
-Quiet places will help patients relax and spend time with loved ones given that maintaining meaningful relationships is an important part of recovery.
+The interior design blends natural light, wood, stone and warm colours with the centre's unique environment and site history.
+Quiet places help patients relax and spend time with loved ones given that maintaining meaningful relationships is an important part of recovery.

-There will also be spaces for social and spiritual programs and activities.
-Clients will have access to community, cultural and recreational activities, as well as therapeutic, physical and vocational programs.
+There are also spaces for social and spiritual programs and activities.
+Clients have access to community, cultural and recreational activities, as well as therapeutic, physical and vocational programs.

 Most of our patients and clients have experienced traumatic events—often more than one.
 This trauma plays a role in people's illnesses and in their experiences with the mental health care system.
-To help our patients feel comfortable and safe, we are integrating trauma-informed practice in every aspect of the centre's design.
+To help our patients feel comfortable and safe, we have integrated trauma-informed practice in every aspect of the centre's design.

 Examples include the following:

-- All client bedrooms in the purpose-built, 105-bed residential treatment facility will be private single rooms with ensuite bathrooms to ensure they feel comfortable and safe.
+- All client bedrooms in the purpose-built, 105-bed residential treatment facility are private single rooms with ensuite bathrooms to ensure they feel comfortable and safe.

-- The centre will be the first building of its kind in the Lower Mainland that adjusts lighting throughout the day to mimic daytime sun patterns in a way that helps patients sleep.
+- The centre is the first building of its kind in the Lower Mainland that adjusts lighting throughout the day to mimic daytime sun patterns in a way that helps patients sleep.
 Our patients often don't have normal sleep cycles due to past trauma or anti-psychotic medication.
-This new feature, which aligns with current research, will help patients feel better by finding a natural sleep pattern and reducing their need for sleep medication.
+This feature, which aligns with current research, helps patients feel better by finding a natural sleep pattern and reducing their need for sleep medication.

-- Furniture, fixtures, textures and colours will boost comfort and safety by providing a calm, healing environment.
+- Furniture, fixtures, textures and colours boost comfort and safety by providing a calm, healing environment.

 - Shared spaces for art, music and recreation therapy.

 - Beautiful outdoor space, including therapeutic and medicine gardens.